 e& international, which comprises all of our telecom operations outside the UAE, felt the impact of unfavourable rates of exchange with the Egyptian Pound, Pakistani Rupee and Moroccan Dirham, resulting in revenues declining 9.6% in reported currency to AED 20.4 billion.
-However, at constant exchange rates, our international division grew revenue scale the business and expand our footprint.
-Pursuing attractive, value-accretive M&A by 5.6%, buoyed by double-digit growth in Egypt and Pakistan.
+However, at constant exchange rates, our international division grew revenue by 5.6%, buoyed by double-digit growth in Egypt and Pakistan.
 Maroc Telecom Group's growth was flat, reflecting ongoing regulatory and competitive pressure in Morocco compensated by growth in Moov Africa.
 EBITDA from international operations declined 9.3% to AED 9.7 billion in reported currency, but increased 4.7% at constant exchange rates.
 EBITDA margin stood at 48%, an increase of 0.1 point compared to the prior year.